bcebakhtiyarpur/BcePlaceCom/README.md

 # BcePlaceCom (Android App)

-BcePlaceCom is a native Android application.
-This application will help the student to find the opportunity(Jobs/Internships) and get the placement.
-The application will follow MVVM architecture and is written in Kotlin.
-This project comes under Bce Bakhtiyarpur College of Engineering Campus.
+BcePlaceCom is a native Android application which intetnded to help the students to find the opportunity(Jobs/Internships) and inhance carrier growth.
+Entrie application is works on the MVVM architecture, Data binding, View Binding and Firebase Database.
+Contributers are feel free to write the code in "JAVA" as well as "KOTLIN".

+# Page1-> Activity which contains the Signup & Login Page
+# Page 2-> List of job opportunity with the Filter(consist branch name) and There is also a bottom navigation

 ## Building The Code